 or pulsed and be aware of the optimum complete

-the maximum robot weld travel speeds.
+the maximum robot weld travel speeds for each weld.

-weld voltages which will minimize weld spatter.
+weld voltages for each weld that will minimize weld spatter.

 the optimum robot weld start / stop data.